Lester Nygaard

-Lester Nygaard is a fictional character in the first season of the FX television series Fargo and is portrayed by Martin Freeman, who received critical acclaim for his performance, and was nominated for a Primetime Emmy Award, a Golden Globe Award, and a Critics' Choice Television Award for his performance.
+Lester Nygaard is a fictional character in the FX crime anthology television series Fargo, serving as one of the central characters of the first season.
+He was created by showrunner Noah Hawley and portrayed by Martin Freeman.

+Born and raised in Bemidji, Minnesota, Lester is a meek insurance salesman who is mistreated by nearly everyone in his life, until a chance encounter with hitman Lorne Malvo pushes him to violently act on his repressed anger.
+Lester develops a pattern of pathological lying to evade the legal consequences for his crimes, and becomes progressively greedier and more self-serving as the season progresses.

 Character overview

 Lester Nygaard was born in 1966 and has a younger brother, Chazz Nygaard.
 He attended high school with Sam Hess, Bill Oswalt, and his future wife, Pearl; Hess bullied him constantly throughout high school.
 Lester and Pearl got married in 1988 when he was 22.

 2006

 In January 2006, Lester runs into Hess, and when startled by Hess, breaks his nose on a storefront window.
 At the hospital, Lester meets Lorne Malvo, who casually suggests murdering Hess; Lester neither approves nor rejects the idea.
 Lester's name is called and a nurse repeatedly urges Lester to move along, which makes him rise in annoyance and yell "yeah" which Malvo interprets as an approval.
 Malvo subsequently kills Hess at a strip club by throwing a knife into the back of his head while Hess is in the middle of having sex with a stripper.

 When Lester hears of Hess's death (as his insurance company handled Hess's life insurance policy), he confronts Malvo in a coffee shop, and is reminded that he never said "no" to the crime.
 Malvo encourages him to take matters into his own hands.
 Later that night, after being aggravated by Pearl over his inability to fix their broken washing machine, Lester beats her to death with a hammer, then calls Malvo for assistance.
 He also grabs a shotgun which he intends to use to kill Malvo and frame him for Pearl's death.
 Unfortunately, before Malvo gets there, police chief Vern Thurman stops by to question him about Hess's murder, having gotten a tip from someone who overheard Malvo and Nygaard discussing Hess.
 Thurman immediately notices Lester's shiftiness, sees Pearl's body and prepares to arrest Lester, but Malvo sneaks into the house and shoots Thurman dead.
 Malvo disappears, and Lester knocks himself out to stage a home invasion.
 After the police arrive, they suspect Lester is innocent and let him go.
 Deputy Molly Solverson suspects that Lester killed Hess, Pearl, and Thurman, but Bill Oswalt, the new police chief and a friend of Lester's, assumes a drifter committed the murders.
 Despite Oswalt's doubts, he and Solverson interview Lester, who claims not to remember anything.
 Nevertheless, Solverson continues to investigate Lester and is removed from the case as a result.